ndaman/damagetolerance/docs/exam 3/lecture23.md

 Wichita State University, Department of Aerospace Engineering

-April 28, 2021
+3 May 2022

 ----
 ##  schedule

-- 28 Apr - Repair
-- 3 May - Fracture in Composites
+- 3 May - NDE, Repair, My Research
-- 5 May - Class Canceled
+- 5 May - J-Integral
-- 9 May - Final Projects Due
+- 6 May - Final Projects Due

 ----
 ##  outline